 Which school do you want to support?

-Rather than pursue a lengthy dismissal process, principals sometimes use a more expedient solution to remove unwanted staff: they make a deal.
-If a poorly-performing teacher agrees to move to another school, the principal agrees to give her or him a satisfactory rating.
-This practice, known as the dance of the lemons, is colorfully derided in Davis Guggenheim’s 2010 film Waiting for Superman.
+Because the process of firing a teacher is difficult, time consuming, uncertain, and costly, principals sometimes use a more expedient solution: they make a deal.
+If a poorly-performing teacher agrees to move to another school, the principal agrees to award a satisfactory rating.
+This practice, known as the dance of the lemons, was colorfully derided in Davis Guggenheim’s 2010 film Waiting for Superman (video clip).

-Education Trust West explained the impact of seniority-based employment rules coherently in its report Victims of the Churn.
-The report criticizes "bumping" rights with particular vigor (see graphic).
+Education Trust West, a nonprofit organization, explained the impact of seniority-based employment rules coherently in its report Victims of the Churn.
+The report criticizes "bumping" rights with particular vigor (see graphic above).

 Search all lesson and blog content here.